linode/manager/docs/development-guide/06-testing.md

 yarn test linode
 ```

-To run a test in debug mode, add a `debugger` breakpoint inside one of the test cases, then run
+To run a test in debug mode, add a `debugger` breakpoint inside one of the test cases, then run:

 ```
 yarn workspace linode-manager run test:debug
 ```

-Test execution will stop at the debugger statement, and you will be able to use Chrome's normal debugger to step through
-the tests (open `chrome://inspect/#devices` in Chrome).
+Test execution will stop at the debugger statement, and you will be able to use Chrome's normal debugger to step through the tests (open `chrome://inspect/#devices` in Chrome).

 ### React Testing Library